 Preparing Transformational Leaders

-Anna Maria College provides quality academic programs that integrate a liberal arts education with real-life career preparation.
+Anna Maria College integrates a liberal arts education with real-life career preparation.
 The College offers a variety of undergraduate majors, as well as many graduate and certificate programs, both on-ground and online.
-The small student-faculty ratio allows for a highly personalized learning experience, while the modest class and campus size allow for optimal student involvement.
+The small student-faculty ratio allows for a highly personalized learning experience, while the modest class and campus size foster optimal student involvement, collaboration and friendships.

-Popular majors include art and music therapy, business, criminal justice, education, fire science, legal studies, nursing paramedic science, psychology, social work, sport management, and more.
+Popular majors are associated with essential careers that drive social impact in communities: nursing, criminal justice, fire science, social work, mental and behavioral health, education, therapeutic arts, business, and more.
 The College offers an Honors Program and unique study-abroad opportunities.
-It is a member of a 12-college Consortium that allows students to cross-register at other Consortium colleges at no additional cost.
+Anna Maria is a member of a Worcester-area College Consortium that allows students to cross-register at other Consortium colleges at no additional cost.

-At Anna Maria, you can enjoy all that campus life has to offer and partake in the excitement of the Worcester area, including concerts at the DCU Center and the Palladium, skiing at nearby Wachusett Mountain, art exhibits at the world-class Worcester Art Museum and great restaurants in Worcester’s growing downtown.
+At Anna Maria, you can enjoy all that campus life has to offer and partake in the excitement of the Worcester area.
 We’re a short drive to Boston, Cape Cod, Connecticut, New Hampshire, Vermont and Rhode Island.